shchauh/dapr-workshop/README.md

 # Building cloud native appplications with Distributed Application Runtime(Dapr)

-A workshop for getting started with building microservices applications with Distributed Application Runtime(Dapr)
+This workshop is for getting started with building microservices applications with Distributed Application Runtime(Dapr)

 ## Workshop Overview & Goals